Lawnless/discord-account-creator/README.md

 # Discord-Account-Creator
-discord.com için Selenium modülünde Python dili ile kodlanmış Proxy ile çalışan hesap oluşturucu.
-"I'm not a robot" captchası "2captcha.com" üzerinden $0.50'a çözdürüldü.
+Developed with Python programming language and Selenium library, It creates some Discord account for you effortless.
+"I'm not a robot" captcha solved by "2captcha.com" for $0.50.
+You need a key from there.